GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 +++

 This guide covers best practices when writing GDScript code.
 We use it to keep our code clean and maintainable.
-It's meant as a complementary resource to the [oficial GDScript guidelines](http://docs.godotengine.org/en/3.2/getting_started/scripting/gdscript/gdscript_styleguide.html).
+It's meant as a complementary resource to the [official GDScript guidelines](http://docs.godotengine.org/en/3.2/getting_started/scripting/gdscript/gdscript_styleguide.html).

 The ideas in this article are inspired by best practices from a variety of languages.
 We draw from the work of the Python community, some functional programming principles, and the official GDScript documentation: